 Although this film did do the important job of bringing to light the essential story of black female scientists working in NASA, the history of the actual story was highly exaggerated for the sake of predicable drama.
 The characterization was present and it allowed for proper investment in the story at hand, but the story also had unfortunate elements of white saviorism that held back the achievements of its P.O.C. characters from shining on their own.

-Even though the plot structure of Arrival is very derivative and traditional, it still works within the very unique and original story that the film decides to tell.
+Even though the characterization of Arrival is very derivative and traditional, it still works within the very unique and original story that the film decides to tell.
 Even if the message is a little simple and easy; it presents a problem and a solution to said problem that anyone can view and identify with.
 I definitely do think that this is some of the best non-linear sci-fi storytelling that Dennis Villeneuve has done in his career, due in no small part to Amy Adams.

 Yeah sure this is a mumblecore movie, but I honestly thought the film offers a well-written story with emotion and heart.
 That’s all it’s really worth, though.